-New York State has designated two of the three Livingston County-owned industrial sites in Avon and Dansville as Build Now - NY "shovel ready" sites.
-Additionally, two privately owned sites, one in Geneseo (the Valley at Geneseo) and one in Avon (the Livingston Industrial Complex), have also been designated as Build Now - NY "shovel ready" sites.
+Livingston County has two County-Owned industrial sites, in Avon and Dansville, which are designated as Build Now-NY "shovel ready" sites.
+Additionally, two privately owned sites, one in Geneseo (the Valley at Geneseo) and one in Avon (the Livingston Industrial Complex), have also been designated as Build Now-NY "shovel ready" sites.
 Business attraction efforts to these and other privately held sites throughout Livingston County continue to reach regional and national site selectors.
 Through these marketing efforts, Barilla America NY selected Livingston County as the location of their second United States manufacturing operation.
 The attraction of Barilla America further enhances the County's strategic food and beverage industry cluster that includes Kraft Foods, New York Bean, Once Again Nut Butter, Archer Daniel Midland (ADM), Sweeteners Plus and Seneca Foods.